Writing in childhood: 1. The emergent stage (6-8 years)

 The initial stage of writing in childhood is marked by early literacy skills like drawing and scribbling, which become more recognizable as writing as children enhance their fine motor abilities.
+The development of fine motor abilities, which are activated from practices of tracing and drawing letters and symbols, help children to begin to form letters.
 It is widely regarded as the most crucial phase in developing children's writing skills because it gives them a fundamental understanding of writing and reading texts.
+This step lays the foundation for grasping the connection between written and spoken language.
+Research has shown that during this age range, children experiment with different ways to convey meaning, thus realizing that writing is a symbol of language.
 During this stage, children begin to grasp the notion that writing represents language, and they test various ways of creating marks on paper to convey meaning.
+Executive functions development such as memory and self control also plays a key role during this stage.
+These functions allow children to plan and draft their writing tasks.
+Evidence based practices include combining writing with reading activities to allow children to practice writing for other purposes such as storytelling and writing practical documents.
+Teachers can integrate these practices of modeling letters into children's early writing experiences to influence an understanding of writing structure.

 2. The developing stage (7-9 years)

 This stage, also referred to as the transitional stage, is characterized by an increasing level of control over writing, including a more sophisticated understanding of grammar, spelling, and punctuation.
 Children at this stage begin to write more complex sentences and paragraphs, and they are able to communicate their ideas more effectively.
-They may also experiment with different writing styles and genres as they continue to refine their skills.
+At this stage, the curriculum plays an important role in the children's skill development.
+Research has shown that support from teachers such as writing activities are strongly correlated with improved writing outcomes.
+Children may also experiment with different writing styles and genres as they continue to refine their skills.

 One of the key aspects of the developing stage is the increased focus on writing for different purposes and audiences.
 Children at this stage are encouraged to write in a variety of contexts, such as writing personal narratives, which helps them to develop a deeper understanding of the conventions of different genres and to become more adept at tailoring their writing to different audiences.